ichibrosan/multiware-framework-and-vpa/README.md

 Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.

+2025-03-14 13:03 dwg - Marcus Franklin has resigned from the project and his code will be deprecated as he is not here to support it.

 2025-03-14 12:34 dwg - vpad.cpp and xmlrpc_inet_server.cpp now include
 diagnoseMethod.h and diagnoseRegister.h in order to make vpad and xmlrpc_inet_server more generic in order to allow support of multiple